ashajoy/ashajoy/README.md

 - 👋 Hi, I’m @ashajoy
-- 👀 I’m interested and very passionalte about Automation
+- 👀 I’m interested and very passionate about Automation
+- Cypress is so far my favorite automation framework

 <!---